 BECKY WOLFE ON FINANCIAL FREEDOM

 I recently sat down to talk with Becky Wolfe, a physician’s assistant, blogger, and mom from Ohio.
-Besides her experiences as a home buyer, she is also the author of Frame to Freedom, a blog about achieving a debt-free lifestyle.
+Besides her experiences as a home buyer, she is also the author of Simply Intentional Life a blog about achieving a debt-free lifestyle.
 In addition, I talked with her about her experience of building wealth with real estate.

 Becky began by describing her experience of buying her first home, which she did “without much thought” even before she and her husband Greg were married.
 At the young age of 24, she “jumped right in” to the decision to buy a home with a 30-year mortgage.
 Not surprisingly, Becky says she didn’t really understand the home buying process at this age.